iranzo/iranzo.github.io/content/blog/2022-04-23-unsupported-upgrade-for-rhel-based-distributions-without-reinstallation/index.en.md

 This approach brings us to the egg-chicken issue... we can't install the packages because our installed version is old, and until we update them, we can't install the other updates... and even `cpio` is older than the version used, so we might need to use an intermediate machine to uncompress the rpm related packages copy them over, and use them to install the updates on the system itself.

-We need to prepare and uncompress the following files fromt the install media on a newer machine
+We need to prepare and uncompress the following files from the install media on a newer machine

 ```sh
 PACKAGES="db4-4.7.25-16.el6.x86_64.rpm glibc-2.12-1.7.el6.x86_64.rpm glibc-common-2.12-1.7.el6.x86_64.rpm glibc-utils-2.12-1.7.el6.x86_64.rpm libcap-2.16-5.2.el6.x86_64.rpm lua-5.1.4-4.1.el6.x86_64.rpm popt-1.13-7.el6.x86_64.rpm rpm-4.8.0-12.el6.x86_64.rpm rpm-build-4.8.0-12.el6.x86_64.rpm rpm-libs-4.8.0-12.el6.x86_64.rpm rpm-python-4.8.0-12.el6.x86_64.rpm xz-libs-4.999.9-0.3.beta.20091007git.el6.x86_64.rpm"